 We understand the impact a workplace injury or illness can have on a business and its employees and we’re here to help.
 Making sure people have the support, care and expertise they need to recover and return to work is what we do.

-This guide will help you understand the services we offers as well as your responsibilities as an Ontario business.
-This guide does not list every service we offer or every responsibility you may have – it is meant to provide you with answers to some of the most commonly asked questions we know many people have about the WSIB.
+This guide will help you understand the services we offer as well as your responsibilities as an Ontario business.
+This guide doesn't list every service we offer or every responsibility you may have it's meant to provide you with answers to some of the most commonly asked questions we know many people have about the WSIB.
 All of our decisions are based on the Workplace Safety and Insurance Act, 1997 (WSIA) and our policies.

 Services: what do we offer?